 - Your weekly budget

-Though these don’t operate on keywords, Local Service ads do match based on the service types you indicate.
+Though these don’t operate on keywords, they are matched based on the service types you indicate.

 You’ll also want to be as specific as possible when setting your service areas.
 You set these by choosing the cities and/or postal codes you’d like your ad to show in.